 Atlanta, GA, February 22, 2018 --(PR.com

-)-- Isaak Mentouri (https://isaakmentouri.com) has uncovered an original approach to pursuing higher education.
-He has received a Graduate degree in Education from the GA Southern University and wrote his dissertation discovery focused on a student dropping out of high school and getting a GED as young as 16 years old.
+)-- Isaac Mentouri (https://isaakmentouri.com) has uncovered an original approach to pursuing higher education.
+He has received a Graduate degree in Education from the University System of Georgia and wrote his dissertation discovery focused on a student dropping out of high school and getting a GED as young as 16 years old.
 Through his research, Mr. Mentouri discovered that a student can then start at a community college up to two years before his or her high school graduating class.
-After as soon as one year, or 30 credit hours, the student can then transfer to a 4-year university.
+After as soon as one year, or 30 credit hours, the student can then transfer to a 4-year university, Isaac M adds.
 Three years later, the student can still graduate college in four years with a bachelor's degree.
 Not only has the "drop out" accomplished the same thing that a high school graduate can accomplish, but the student has found a better way to do it by starting and graduating college 1-2 years earlier.